Philippines congress extends martial law in Mindanao

 The current period of martial law, first enacted when ISIS-afflilated Islamist groups stormed the city of Marawi in May and since extended, was due to expire at the end of the year.

-Marawi was cleared of terrorists in October, but many in the Philippines and abroad were shocked by how long the rebels had been able to hold the territory.
+Duterte declared Marawi liberated in October, but many in the Philippines and abroad were shocked by how long the rebels had been able to hold the territory.

 The initial period of martial law was extended in July.
 At the time, there were concerns that the extension contravened the country's constitution.